spencercarnage/personal/src/content/blog/tailwind-codemod.md

 tedious.

-This post outlines the steps I took to update Tailwind class names across 1000+ React components using custom Node.js scripts and jscodeshift codemod.
-I will outline the various steps I took for both analyzing and updating the code base.
+This post outlines the steps I took to update Tailwind class names across 1000+ React components using custom Node.js scripts and a jscodeshift codemod.

 ## Some Questions To Consider Before Getting Started

 Using codemods to make large scale changes across your code base can be game changing for your producivity.
-It can also be a rabbit hole that eats up your productivity as well.
-When starting this project, I had to ask myself some very important questions:
+You can also shoot yourself in the foot.
+When starting this project, I had to ask myself some important questions first:

 - How many files need to be updated?
 - Is it worth putting in the time it takes to write a codemod?
-- Will it be quicker to make the changes manually, even if making those changes manually will be more tedious?
+- Will it be quicker to make the changes manually, even if doing so will be more tedious?
-- How easy would it be for me to test that the codemod made the updates as you intended?
+- How easy would it be for me to test that the codemod made the updates as intended?
 - How easy would it be to undo the changes?

-This list is by no means an exhaustive one but it helps to highlight the potential pitfalls that come up when using a powerful tool like jscodeshift.
+This list is by no means exhaustive but it helps to highlight the potential pitfalls that come up when using a powerful tool like jscodeshift.

 For my specific use case, this was a complete rewrite of an existing application that was months away from having any external users.
 The design of the application was going to stay the way but the Tailwind classes that powered that design were going to change.
 I had some success in the past with making large scale changes in the legacy code base using codemods.
+It was early on in the project so the testing of the changes would happen in real-time while porting over features.
+Any mistakes made would only affect the few other engineers working on the project.
 While I knew it would take a few days to accomplish, I decided that the effort would be worth it.

 ## Analyzing the Tailwind Config Files

-The legacy `tailwind.config.js` was CommonJS file that was configured with a Material Design-based convention for class naming:
+The legacy `tailwind.config.js` was a CommonJS file that was configured with a Material Design-based convention for class naming:

 ```js